tuenguyen1508-lang/SQL-Projects/1. Bistro Data/README.md

 When both tables were combined using a **LEFT JOIN**, more detailed patterns emerged. **Hamburgers** surfaced as the most frequently ordered item, while **chicken tacos** were the least popular.
 The highest-value single order (about \$190) consisted mostly of Italian dishes, reinforcing that **Italian cuisine is both popular and profitable** for Bistro Restaurant.

----

-💡 **Insights & Recommendations**

-- **Lean into Italian cuisine:** Given its strong role in high-value orders, consider adding seasonal Italian specials or premium variants to further grow revenue.
-- **Protect and promote bestsellers:** Items like **hamburgers** and **edamame** act as reliable anchors—feature them prominently on the menu and in combo deals.
-- **Revisit low performers:** Dishes like **chicken tacos** may need recipe improvements, rebranding, better placement on the menu, or targeted promotions—or, if they remain weak, potential removal.
-- **Design bundles around behaviour:** Large orders suggest demand for sharable platters or curated “family-style” sets, especially featuring top Italian and American favourites.

-Overall, the data suggests that doubling down on what customers already love, while refining or replacing weaker items, is the most effective path to a more profitable and customer-centric menu.